ARM-software/AVH/DoxyGen/infrastructure/src/github.md

  - *secrets.AWS_ACCESS_KEY_ID* is the access key to AMI stored as GitHub secret.

  - *secrets.AWS_SECRET_KEY* is the secret key to AMI stored as GitHub secret.

+ - aws_region: name of the region your EC2 and S3 instances are located

+ - s3_bucket_name: for temporary storage an S3 bucket is used

 Refer to [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for storing the AMI access information.